godiale/detekt-indentation-highlighting-issue/README.md

 <!-- Please search in the [issues](https://github.com/detekt/detekt/issues) before creating one. -->

 ## Expected Behavior
-Intellij IDEA highlights a line (or first symbol in the line), where indentation issue is found.
+Intellij IDEA highlights a line (or first symbol in a line), where **Indentation** issue is found.
+Hoovering mouse over highlighted area shows tooltip with the issue description.

+Below is the example of correct highlighting and issue description from **SpacingAroundParens** rule.

 ## Observed Behavior
 <!-- Tell us what happens instead of the expected behavior -->